 The two Universities face fines of over $10 million per year, per institution, if they do not comply with the HHS mandate.

 “While we are always reluctant to enter into lawsuits, the government has given us no choice,” says Dr. Robert Sloan, President, Houston Baptist University.
 “Either we violate our conscience or give in to the administration’s heavy-handed attack upon our religious freedom.
 We will not comply with this unconstitutional mandate, and we plead with our government to respect the liberties given by God and enunciated in the Bill of Rights.”

-The Becket Fund for Religious Liberty is assisted in this case by Yetter Coleman LLP.
+Becket is assisted in this case by Yetter Coleman LLP.

 Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys are recognized as experts in the field of church-state law, and they recently won a 9-0 victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”